-First row-bring the wool forward, slip one; pass the wool back, knit one, turning the wool twice round the needle.-Repeat to the end of the row.
+First row-bring the wool forward, slip one, pass the wool back, knit one, turning the wool twice round the needle.-Repeat to the end of the row.

-Every succeeding row is the same.-The stitch knitted in one row, is the slip-stitch in the next.
+Every succeeding row is the same.-The stitch that is knitted in the one row, becomes in the next the slip-stitch.

-Unitted Lace.
+Einitted Lace.

-Cast on twelve stitches with very fine cotton, or thread.--No. 25 needles.
+Cast on twelve stitches with very fine cotton, or thread.-No. 25 needles.